 The above screenshot taken from ProfitBooks’s Google Analytics account shows that almost 75% of our traffic came from search and direct visits in 2014.

 Honestly, our efforts were equally distributed over all the channels.
-Our team spent equal time on social media, getting referrals, A/B testing, SEO and others.
+Our team spent equal time on social media, getting referrals, A/B testing, SEO, and others.
 So, the 80-20 rule tells us we should spend more time on SEO than other channels, like social media and paid display advertising.

 How to apply this to your business

-Setup Google Analytics for your website and start monitoring the ‘Acquisition’ section.
+Set up Google Analytics for your website and start monitoring the ‘Acquisition’ section.
 Find out the top three referrers who are sending traffic to your website, the top keywords and search queries that are getting maximum impressions, and the top campaigns that performed well.

 2) Search Engine Optimization (SEO)

 A lot has been written and said about how to optimize your site for Google and other search engines.
 There are dedicated websites that talk only about SEO techniques.
 In-depth guides and numerous books are available on this topic.
-But do you really need all that stuff?
+But do you need all that stuff?

 - Include two or three inbound and outbound links